Common envelope

-Key stages in a common envelope phase.
+Key stages in a common-envelope phase.
 Top: A star fills its Roche lobe.
 Middle: The companion is engulfed; the core and companion spiral towards one another inside a common envelope.
 Bottom: The envelope is ejected or the two stars merge.

-In astronomy, a common envelope (CE) is gas that contains a binary star system.
+In astronomy, a common envelope (CE) is gas that contains a binary-star system.
 The gas does not rotate at the same rate as the embedded binary system.
-A system with such a configuration is said to be in a common envelope phase or undergoing common envelope evolution.
+A system with such a configuration is said to be in a common-envelope phase or undergoing common-envelope evolution.

-During a common envelope phase the embedded binary system is subject to drag forces from the envelope which cause the separation of the two stars to decrease.
-The phase ends either when the envelope is ejected to leave the binary system with much smaller orbital separation, or when the two stars become sufficiently close to merge and form a single star.
-A common envelope phase is short-lived relative to the lifetime of the stars involved.
+During a common-envelope phase, the embedded binary system is subject to drag forces from the envelope, which cause the separation of the two stars to decrease.
+The phase ends either when the envelope is ejected to leave the binary system with a much smaller orbital separation, or when the two stars become sufficiently close to merge and form a single star.
+A common-envelope phase is short-lived relative to the lifetimes of the stars involved.

-Evolution through a common envelope phase with ejection of the envelope can lead to the formation of a binary system composed of a compact object with a close companion.
-Cataclysmic variables, X-ray binaries and systems of close double white dwarfs or neutron stars are examples of systems of this type which can be explained as having undergone common envelope evolution.
-In all these examples there is a compact remnant (a white dwarf, neutron star or black hole) which must have been the core of a star which was much larger than the current orbital separation.
-If these systems have undergone common envelope evolution then their present close separation is explained.
+Evolution through a common-envelope phase with ejection of the envelope can lead to the formation of a binary system composed of a compact object with a close companion.
+Cataclysmic variables, X-ray binaries, and systems of close double white dwarfs or neutron stars are examples of systems of this type that can be explained as having undergone common envelope evolution.
+In all these examples, there is a compact remnant (a white dwarf, neutron star, or black hole) which must have been the core of a star that was much larger than the current orbital separation.
+If these systems have undergone common-envelope evolution, then their present close separation is explained.
 Short-period systems containing compact objects are sources of gravitational waves and Type Ia supernovae.

-Predictions of the outcome of common envelope evolution are uncertain.
+Predictions of the outcome of common-envelope evolution are uncertain.

 A common envelope is sometimes confused with a contact binary.
-In a common envelope binary system the envelope does not generally rotate at the same rate as the embedded binary system; thus it is not constrained by the equipotential surface passing through the L_{2} Lagrangian point.
-In a contact binary system the shared envelope rotates with the binary system and fills an equipotential surface.
+In a common-envelope binary system, the envelope does not generally rotate at the same rate as the embedded binary system; thus, it is not constrained by the equipotential surface passing through the L_{2} Lagrange point.
+In a contact-binary system, the shared envelope rotates with the binary system and fills an equipotential surface.